 Money-back guarantee: 45 DAYS

 Hotspot Shield is our top choice for getting a Chinese IP address.
-It has roughly 1,800 servers in 80+ locations including China, making it easy to unblock geo-restricted platforms from all around the world.
+It has roughly 1,800 servers in 80+ locations including China, which means it’s great for securely access streaming services from all around the world.
 Further, with consistently high speeds (over 60 Mbps in our latest tests), there’s no need to worry about excessive lag or buffering.
-This VPN allows you to connect up to five devices simultaneously, so it’s great for those looking to browse securely both at home and on-the-go.
+This VPN allows you to connect up to five devices simultaneously.

 This service uses 256-bit encryption and DNS leak protection to keep your traffic secure at all times.
-There’s also a kill switch in the Windows app which stops all data transferal whenever you lose connection suddenly.
+There’s also a kill switch in the Windows and Android apps which stops all data transferal whenever you lose connection suddenly.
 Hotspot Shield doesn’t log any personally identifiable information.
 This VPN even has its own custom protocol named Hydra that can help you browse safely while in China.
 Customer support is available 24/7 via email or live chat.

 Hotspot Shield apps are available for Windows, Linux, MacOS, iOS, and Android.

 - Fast, reliable speeds

 - No anonymous payment options

 BEST VPN FOR GETTING A CHINESE IP ADDRESS:Hotspot Shield is our top pick as it allows you to quickly and reliably access sites like Youku outside of China.
 This VPN is fast, secure, and best of all, it comes with a risk-free 45-day money-back guarantee.

 ZenMate has a dozen servers in China and more than 4,000 others in a further 80 countries.
 It’s able to securely access most of the streaming platforms we’ve tested it with, including more stubborn services like Netflix.
 While its speeds aren’t the fastest we’ve seen, they’re steady enough for most tasks.
 Better still, this is one of the few VPNs on the market that lets you connect all of your devices at once.